reticula-network/reticula-python/docs/algorithms/temporal_network_reachability.rst

 -------------------------------

-The library comes with a variety of functions that calculates the `temporal clusters`_, the spreading cluster of an effect starting from a single vertex at a specific time, assuming that the spreading "effect" stays in each node for duration dictated by the `temporal adjacency`_ of that spreading process.
+The library comes with a variety of functions that calculates the `temporal cluster types`_, the spreading cluster of an effect starting from a single vertex at a specific time, assuming that the spreading "effect" stays in each node for duration dictated by the `temporal adjacency`_ of that spreading process.

 The variants are similar to those of :ref:`static network reachability
-<algorithms/static_network_reachability:Static etwork reachability>`, with the
+<algorithms/static_network_reachability:Static network reachability>`, with the
 possibility of starting from one vertex at one time, or calculating or estimating spreading clusters from all vertices at all starting times.